Clove Dental Blog

 Dry Mouth

-Saliva is your mouth's natural defense mechanism against cavities.
-Saliva helps neutralize the acid produced by bacteria and also contains minerals that can help strengthen your enamel.
+If you don’t know but saliva is your mouth’s natural defense against cavities.
+It helps in neutralizing the production of bacteria acid and contains minerals that strengthen your enamel.

-However, some people may suffer from dry mouth, a condition in which the salivary glands do not produce enough saliva.
-This can lead to an increase in plaque and bacteria, making you more susceptible to cavities.
+However, some people have dry mouth which is a condition where your salivary glands do not produce saliva properly.
+This can lead to an increase in plaque and bacteria which makes your gums more vulnerable to cavities.

 Enamel Weakening